joel-villa/SolvingODE/README.md

 - TrapezoidError.m has the code for calculating the error when using 162 points (n = 161) to approximate the indefinite integral from [a, b] of sin(x) with respect to x
+- To see the results hit the run button